JSBM4573R/Starting-with-React/README.md

 ## Available Scripts

-In the project directory, you can run:
+Before of start app you should execute `npm install` to download node_modules and after, you can run:

 ### `npm start`